 Teaching

 Over the last decade, I have dedicated much of my time to quality teaching and research as well as to developing courses and educational materials.
-As a result, I have acquired extensive teaching experience by teaching 17 unique Courses19 different Course-Labs, and conducting 4 workshops on different topics.
+As a result, I have acquired extensive teaching experience by teaching 17 unique Courses14 different Course-Labs, and conducting 4 workshops on different topics.

-Recent Courses Taught (19)
+Recent Courses Taught (17)

-• 2019-20Fall
+• 2019-24Fall

-Computer Vision (GEIT2421) - Taught 4 times
+Computer Vision (GEIT2421) - Taught 6 times

 How can computers understand the visual world of humans?
 How should we develop and apply the existing algorithms so that computers can ‘understand’ or ‘recognize’ objects in a given image.
 This course deals with these kinds of issues where perception is formed from a given image.
 Introduction to the basic concepts in computer vision.
 Students should be able to perform basic image analysis using algorithmic techniques.
 Students learn how to use MATLAB or OpenCV to implement algorithms related to computer vision.

-• Summer2019
+• Spring2019-24

-Artificial Intelligence (COSC 4362) - Taught 5 times
+Artificial Intelligence (COSC 4362) - Taught 7 times

 The course presents an overview of artificial intelligence and its methods for solving problems.
 Basic algorithms for finding solutions to problems or adaptively improving responses to situations are discussed.
 Expert systems, genetic algorithms, and intelligent agents are among the areas that are explored.

-Machine Learning (ITAP/COEN 4393)
+Machine Learning (ITAP/COEN 4393) - Taught 3 times

 This course is about how to make computers automatically learn from data.
 It is also about finding patterns in data so that computers can solve difficult problems with the help of observed patterns.